owncloud/ocis/docs/ocis/storage-backends/cephfs.md

 - A good tradeoff would be a folder for each user with a json file for each list.
 That way, we only have to open and read a single file when the user want's to list the shares.
 - To allow deprovisioning a user the data should by sharded by userid.
 - For consistency over metadata any file blob data, backups can be done using snapshots.
-- An example where einstein has sherad a file with marie would look like this on disk:
+- An example where einstein has shared a file with marie would look like this on disk:
 ```
 /tmp/cephfs $ tree -a
 .